 Here’s what we thought at first glance:

-- Rod blank: The Royal Flush 36” L blank has excellent flexibility and sensitivity in the tip and a firm backbone in the base.
-The graphite quality is top notch and looked to be free from defects.
+- Rod blank: The Drench 39” ML blank has excellent flexibility and sensitivity in the tip and a surprisingly firm backbone deep in the base.
+The fiberglass quality is top notch and looked to be free from defects.

-- Guides: The guide material on the Burnt series rods is nothing special but we love that they are oversized to reduce freeze up.
+- Guides: The guide material on the Twilight rods looks to be the same as it was on the Burnt series rods.
+It is nothing special but we love that they are oversized to reduce freeze up.

-- Reel seat and handle: At first glance, the reel seat and cork are rough around the edges.
-It feels a bit on the cheap side and when we first attached a reel, the fit was overly snug leaving the top portion of the seat off-center.
-Depending on how you hold it, the plastic on the reel seat has some uncomfortable burrs on the edge but that is easily remedied using tape.
+- Reel seat and handle: On the Burnt rods, the reel seats and cork were rough around the edges.
+It felt a bit on the cheap side and when we first attached a reel, the fit was overly snug leaving the top portion of the seat off-center.
+The updated Twilight rods vastly improve the reel seat.
+They are much cleaner and fit standard reels much better.
+Nice job Frostbite!
 You can also add some longevity to the cork by sealing it with U-40 cork seal.

 - Hook keeper: Not all ice rods come with a way to secure your hook when not in use so we appreciate the addition of a hook keeper on the blank.

 - Overall build: The build quality and detailing on the rod are good but could be better.
 On close inspection, some of the guide wrappings and epoxy coating are sloppy and sparse.
 Really, it is a trivial nitpick that likely won’t affect the function but something to think about if you want top quality.
 In the end though, we think anyone buying a mid-level custom style rod will be pleased with the Twilight series rods.